d-keys/mysimplec/README.md

 # mysimplec
 My simple C codes for studying and revision

-Code is using Portuguese language in the commentaries and variables created, as this is my first language.
+Code is using Portuguese language in the commentaries and variables created, as this is my primary language.